Anay-Joshi26/agile-wd-proj/README.md

 *Note: Most members had their local and global `user.email` variable in `git config` not linked to their GitHub account hence many commits do **not** show directly from the 'Contributers'.
 This also resulted in separate accounts under the same person making commits*

-This was changed eventually by running:
+This was changed eventually by running (towards the end):
 `git config --global user.email <actual-email-linked-to-github>`

 ## About the Website